Penn State Nittany Lions women's volleyball: Big Ten Awards

-Penn State has received 14 Player of the Year honors, 12 Freshman of the Year honors, 4 Defensive Player of the Year honors, and 2 Setter of the Year honors.
-Rose has picked up a total of 15 Coach of the Year honors.
+Penn State has received 14 Player of the Year honors, 14 Freshman of the Year honors, 4 Defensive Player of the Year honors, and 2 Setter of the Year honors.
+Rose picked up a total of 15 Coach of the Year honors, while Schumacher-Cawley won the award 1 time.

 Other awards

 This list includes awards to Penn State women's volleyball players and coaches by the NCAA, American Volleyball Coaches Association (AVCA), and other special awards.

 All-Americans

 Penn State has a long history of All-Americans.
 In all but one season under Rose, there has been at least one All-American named from his team.

-Penn State has had 34 (third all-time) different AVCA All-Americans earning 76 certificates (third all-time), including 43 First Team selections (third all-time).
+Penn State has had 36 (third all-time) different AVCA All-Americans earning 78 certificates (third all-time), including 43 First Team selections (third all-time).
 In 2008, Penn State landed an AVCA-record six All-Americans, four of whom were on First Team.